Develop a love and understanding of the outdoors through these fun adventures for teens, ages 13 to 16.

 What is expected of participants on the trip?

 Participants are expected to keep a positive attitude, respect the educators and other group members, take responsibility for their personal belongings and group equipment, be supportive and inclusive of fellow participants, try new activities and foods, make good decisions about personal safety, and follow the Teen Wilderness Adventures policies.
-Participants are also expected to help with daily camp chores like cooking meals, pitching tents, getting water, and storing equipment and food away at the end of each day.
-On the first day of the trip, instructors cover the expectations of participants and participants also have a chance to share what they expect to get out of their trip.
+On trips with a camping component, participants are also expected to help with daily camp chores like cooking meals, pitching tents, getting water, and storing equipment and food away.
+On the first day of the trip, instructors and participants will discuss expectations for the trip.

 Is there a service component to your trips?

-Our 7 and 12 day courses include either a half or full day of trail work.
-During this time teens will have the opportunity to learn from Professional Trails Staff and participate in important trail work happening in the White Mountains.
+All Cardigan based courses and some of the high hut trips (see individual descriptions) will include either a half or full day of trail work.
+During this time teens will have the opportunity to learn from Professional Trails Staff and participate in important work in the mountains.

 What is the cancellation policy?